If You’re Not Staying Sharp, You’re Becoming Dull

 Practicing Does NOT Have to be Overwhelming

-The truth is even just 10 to 15 minutes can serve you well when approached with the right mindset.
+The truth is even just 10 to 15 minutes can serve you well when approached with the right mindset for scratching.
 And what’s 10 to 15 minutes really?
 If you can’t find a way to create 10 to 15 simple minutes of practice time, it’s time to reexamine your life and make some drastic changes.

 Thinking of the Consequences is Important